Institut d'étude des questions juives: Activities

 The first Secretary General of the IEQJ was Paul Sézille.
 He remained in the post until 1942, and was succeeded by journalist René Gérard.
 The co-founder was Octave Bellet.

-Anti-semitic, anti-Gaullist poster published by the Commissariat-General for Jewish Affairs in November 1941.
+Antisemitic, anti-Gaullist poster published by the Commissariat-General for Jewish Affairs in November 1941.

 The IEQJ was based in Paris at 21 rue La Boétie in a building belonging to art dealer Paul Rosenberg, who was owner of a major art gallery in Paris that had been requisitioned by the Nazis.
 As a private organization under direct control of the German authority, the IEQJ had no formal link with the Vichy regime.
-Its main role was the spreading of anti-Semitic propaganda and the publication of the magazine ' directed by André Chaumet which published 13 issues between November 1941 and February 1943.
+Its main role was the spreading of antisemitic propaganda and the publication of the magazine ' directed by André Chaumet which published 13 issues between November 1941 and February 1943.
 This was followed by a second magazine entitled Revivre (with the subtitle "The great illustrated magazine about race") published from March 1943 to 20 July 1944, this time in direct connection with Vichy, and this, too, directed by Chaumet.
 The IEQJ also published La Question juive en France ("The Jewish Question in France").

 The most important action of the IEQJ was their sponsorship of the exhibition Le Juif et la France ("Jews and France") which began in September 1941.

 Financing of the IEQJ was provided by the German intelligence service of the German Embassy and by Theodor Dannecker, head of the Amt IV J of the Gestapo, responsible for "the Jewish question".
 Funding was for 200,000 francs the first months, and 50,000 francs thereafter.

 The IEQJ was absorbed into the propaganda department of the Commissariat-General for Jewish Affairs to be expanded, and replaced in March 1943 by Institut d'études des questions juives et ethnoraciales (IEQJR) ("Institute for the Study of Jewish and Ethno-Racial Issues") headed by George Montandon.